Twipped/InterviewThis/README.md

 - Will my visits be reimbursed or covered outright by the company?

 - How flexible are my hours?
 Can I take time off during the day if needed and make up for it in the evenings?

+## Open Source

+- Do you use open source libraries?
+    - Are you aware of the licensing on those libraries?

+- Does your company release open source code?

+- Does your company contribute to (or encourage their developers to contribute to) open source libraries?

+- What is the company policy with regards to me releasing open source code (personal projects)?
+  - If there is an approval process, how lengthy is it?
+  - Is the process formalized?

 ## Codebase / Architecture